Six to eight weeks.

 We deliver the full Blueprint to the leadership team.
 Every decision is explained.
 Every trade-off is named.
 The team leaves with one clear market position and a 90-day plan for operating from it.

-Six outputs.
+Five outputs.
 One direction.

 Not for everyone.